-Joint ventures are defined as the Group's interests in entities governed by an agreement between joint- ventures by which it is agreed that economic activity of the entity will by subject to joint control.
+Joint ventures are defined as the Group's interests in entities governed by an agreement between jointventures by which it is agreed that economic activity of the entity will be subject to joint control.
+Jointventures are proportionally consolidated from the date on which joint control takes effect until the date on which it ceases.

-Joint ventures are proportionally consolidated from the date on which joint control takes effect until the date on which it ceases.
 The Group records its contribution to the income statement, the balance sheet and the cash flow statement on a line-by-line basis.